gerlachch/dots-explorer/README.md

 # Runtime Dependencies

-* Official releases require the Vulkan runtime.
-If not available, the project can also be built to target OpenGL (see below).
+* Official releases require DirectX 11 on Windows and the OpenGL runtime on Linux, both of which should already be installed by default on most systems.
+Alternatively, the project can also target Vulkan (see below).
 * (Optional) When curl is available, it will be used to fetch release information from the GitHub repository.

 # Build Dependencies

 * All dependencies of [dots-cpp](https://github.com/pnxs/dots-cpp#dependencies) (but not dots-cpp itself!).
 * Boost Filesystem (required by Boost Process).
-* Either the Vulkan or OpenGL SDK (with the former being preferred when available).
+* Windows SDK (Windows builds), OpenGL SDK (Linux builds) or the Vulkan SDK (when targeting Vulkan).
 * C++ compiler supporting at least C++17 (such as GCC 9 or MSVC 19.14).

 # Build and Run

 This is how the dots-explorer can be built and run based on the example of Ubuntu 20.04.
 Note that the following steps presume that the environment already fulfills the requirements for [dots-cpp](https://github.com/pnxs/dots-cpp#build-and-run).

-Install build dependencies including Vulkan SDK (see [here](https://vulkan.lunarg.com/sdk/home#linux)):
+Install build dependencies (includes the optional [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#linux)):

 ```sh
 wget -qO - https://packages.lunarg.com/lunarg-signing-key-pub.asc | sudo apt-key add - && \